-While both moisturizers are lightweight and hydrating, CeraVe PM Facial Moisturizing Lotion wins out for the extra actives in its formula including niacinamide and ceramides that moisturize and protect skin while offering anti-aging benefits.
+While both moisturizers are lightweight and hydrating, CeraVe PM Facial Moisturizing Lotion wins out for the extra actives in its formula, including niacinamide and ceramides that moisturize and protect skin while offering anti-aging benefits.

 CeraVe Moisturizing Cream vs Cetaphil Moisturizing Cream

 CeraVe Moisturizing Cream is CeraVe’s best-selling product.
 This rich cream moisturizes and protects your skin’s barrier with actives that nourish normal, dry, and even very dry skin.
 This CeraVe cream is formulated with three essential ceramides, Ceramide NP, Ceramide AP, Ceramide EOP.
 Ceramides are lipids that are naturally found in the skin.
-They support a healthy skin barrier and help and protect and hydrate the skin.
+They support a healthy skin barrier and help protect and hydrate the skin.

-This CeraVe moisturizer also contains sodium hyaluronate, the salt form of hyaluronic acid, for hydration and to help the skin retain moisture.
+This CeraVe moisturizer also contains sodium hyaluronate, the salt form of hyaluronic acid, for hydration and help the skin retain moisture.
 Glycerin is a humectant that moisturizes, and pure vitamin E provides antioxidant protection and soothes the skin.